Hanseniaspora opuntiae: Effects on wine production

 A study on the effects of co-fermentation of wine with H. opuntiae and commercial wine yeast found that H. opuntiae increased the output of certain fusel alcohols which improved the aroma qualities of the finished wine.
-It also reduced the production of fatty acids in the wine, which contribute negative effects on wine aromas when they are present above their sensory threshholds.
+It also reduced the production of fatty acids in the wine, which contribute negative effects on wine aromas when they are present above their sensory thresholds.
 Co-fermentation with H. opuntiae increased the production of phenylacetaldehyde, which lends a desirable floral and honey smell in wine.
 A different study examining the sequential fermentation of wine with H. opuntiae followed by commercial wine yeast after 7 days found an increase in the production of glycerol, ethyl acetate, several monoterpenes and a decrease in the production of decanoic acid, fatty acid esters, and final alcohol content.
 Blind sensory panels in the study compared two wines produced from the same must; the first fermented with a commercial wine yeast, and the second fermented with H. opuntiae for seven days followed by a sequential fermentation with the commercial wine yeast.
 Panelists used negative descriptors such as "alcohol", "overripe fruit", and "vegetable", along with positive descriptors "spicy" and "black fruits" to describe the wine fermented only with the commercial wine yeast.
 The sequentially fermented wine was associated with positive descriptors such as "coffee", "hazelnut", "caramel", and "cherry", along with negative descriptors of "acetone".
 The panelists were able to detect clear differences in the wines fermented with H. opuntiae compared to commercial wine yeast alone, with a general preference expressed for the mixed culture wines.